mono/xwt/README.markdown

 native framework of a platform, it will be emulated or implemented as a set of native widgets.

-Xwt can be used a standalone framework to power the entire application or it can be embedded into an existing host.
+Xwt can be used as a standalone framework to power the entire application or it can be embedded into an existing host.
 This allows developers to develop their "shell" using native components (for example a Ribbon on Windows, toolbars on Linux) and use Xwt for specific bits of the